espruino/BangleApps/apps/7x7dotsclock/README.md

 ![](dotsfontclock-scr1.png)

 * when screen is unlocked it shows additional info: bluetooth, battery, new message, date and seconds
+* you can configure a app per swipe direction
-* by swiping you can open customizable apps
+* when swiping the configured apps are launced
 * button press opens launcher

-Contributors:
-* pkkpp